Quadratic Equation Calculator

 Example 1: Two Real Solutions

-It is required to find the solution(s) of the quadratic function y₁ given as y₁=x²-8x+12 and shown in Figure 1.
+Suppose we need to find the solutions for the quadratic function y₁ given as y₁=x²-8x+12, as shown in Figure 1.

 Figure 1: Plot of y₁=x²-8x+12

-First, the function is equated to zero ( y₁ is replaced by 0), yielding to x²-8x+12=0.
-It is seen that the last equation is in the standard quadratic equation form where a=1, b=-8, and c=12.
-We can directly use the quadratic equation formula calculator.
+First, equate the function to zero (replacing y₁ with 0) to get x²-8x+12=0.
+This equation is already in standard form, where a=1, b=-8, and c=12.
+We can now input these values directly into the quadratic equation formula calculator.

-Checking the value of the discriminant b²-4ac=(-8)²-4(1)(12)=16>0, the quadratic function should have two real solutions.
-After clicking the calculate button, the calculator provides the numerical solution and the solution steps using the equation's quadratic formula (1).
+By checking the discriminant, b²-4ac=(-8)²-4(1)(12)=16>0, we confirm that this quadratic function has two real solutions.
+After clicking the calculate button, the tool instantly provides both the numerical results and the step-by-step breakdown using the standard quadratic formula (1).

-It is essential to highlight that after entering the values of A, B, and C, the calculator shows the equation.
-The user might consider verifying that the displayed equation is the same as the equation in hand to avoid entry mistakes.
+It is important to note that after entering the values of a, b, and c, the calculator displays the constructed equation.
+You should always verify that this matches your intended problem to avoid entry mistakes.

 $$x = \frac {-b ± \sqrt{b² - 4ac}}{2a}=\frac{-(-8) ±\sqrt{(-8)^2-4×1×12}}{2×1}=\frac{8 ±\sqrt{16}}{2}=4 ±2=6 \ or \ 2$$

-The solution is thus x₁=2 and x₂=6.
-We can graphically validate the results by inspecting the function intersection with the x-axis.
-Figure 2 shows that the function crosses the x-axis in the before-mentioned points.
+The exact solutions are x₁=2 and x₂=6.
+We can validate these results graphically by inspecting the parabola's intersection with the x-axis.
+As shown in Figure 2, the function successfully crosses the x-axis at these precise points.

 Figure 2: Plot of y₁=x²-8x+12